What is clutch size and why do we study it?

 • Age of the female.
 Within populations, the age of a female bird is related to the size of her clutch.

 • Health of the female.
 If a female is unhealthy, her clutch size will probably be smaller than if she were in peak physical condition.
-Remember, she needs a lot of energy to produce each egg.
+A significant amount of energy is required to produce each egg.

 • Food availability.
 Abundant food supplies can mean more eggs per clutch.